 - How much money do we have?
 Or how much can we afford to spend?
 This question is key because everything else will depend on the answer to this one.
 Sometimes, even the first question (Where to?) changes depending on this one.

 - When?
-Is it warm, cold, rain season, too dry?
-Is it the high season or is it off peak?
+Is it warm, cold, rainy season, too dry?
+Is it the high season or is it off-peak?
 Which is best for what we want to do (because if you want to ski, it need to be winter, right?
 And if we want to snorkel, it needs to be warm!)?

 - How do we get there?
-Plane, boat, car, motorhome, bike, on foot?
+A plane, boat, car, motorhome, bike, on foot?
 Is there traffic?
 How long does it take?
 How expensive is it?
 If we need an airplane, is the trip long or not?
 It all influences how we’re going to travel, because, for short trips (under 5 hours), we can live without screens or food, but beyond that…

 - Do we need a visa?
 Is it easy to get?
 Is it too expensive?
 How long does it take to process and how long does it last?

 - What do we want to do?
 Are there beaches, snow, good food, museums, parks, hikes, iconic places, local festivals?

 It might seem like a lot to do, but it’s not.
 Once I got used to it, it flows super easily.

 My new favorite is Pinterest, I just type in the destination and it brings our so many pins!
 I can categorize them by destination and keep them there, amazingly organized.
 If you have never used Pinterest for planning a trip, I highly suggest you try it once.

 There isn’t one way to do it, and what works for me may not work for you, so don’t be frustrated.
 Take what works for you and dump all the rest behind!

 Also, blogs and books, and every other resource are biased: it’s the view of the writer of that place.
 They can also be very… old.
 So use it as a rough guide, don’t really take is as the sole truth.